syncfusion-content/javascript-docs/js/Spreadsheet/Data-Binding.md

 ## HTML Table Data

-A HTML Table element can also be used as the data source of Spreadsheet.
+An HTML Table element can also be used as the data source of Spreadsheet.
 To use HTML Table as data source, the table element should be passed to worksheet [`dataSource`](http://help.syncfusion.com/api/js/ejspreadsheet#members:sheets-datasource "dataSource") property of Spreadsheet as an instance of the [`ej.DataManager`](http://help.syncfusion.com/api/js/ejdatamanager "ej.DataManager").
 The following code illustrates how to bind HTML Table data to the Spreadsheet,

 {% highlight html %}